Architecture

 On native, the transport split exists because only real UI events need to cross process and OS-API boundaries.
 Introspection is cheap, frequent, and lives on a fast local socket directly to the app.
 On web, CDP handles both.

-Inspect UI
+Replay UI

 binary.
 It serves an embedded React bundle and reads runs/